anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 Hopsworks was explored as part of the project requirements.

-The Feature Store was successfully connected and the feature store named:
+The Hopsworks connection was successfully established, and the Feature Store named:

 `aqi_features_v2`